playgen/unity-utilities/Assets/Text/ReadMe.md

   string.CutOff(uint maxLength = 0, char[] cutOffAfter = null, string cutOffAppendment = "");
 ```

-- Default maxLength of 0 is taken as there being no max length.
+- Default maxLength of 0 is taken as there being no max length, used when cutoff after a character is desired
 - The cutOffAppendment is only added to the end of the string if it was cut off due to length.

 # Force One Line